drazmazen/Hodorizer/README.md

 Hodorizer
 =========
+For when you want to make someone's computer able to type only the word 'hodor'.
+All in good fun.
-Wcf service hosted in a windows service.
+Wcf service hosted in a console application.
 It intercepts all keyboard input from user and outputs 'hodor' instead.
 There is also a WPF client used to call the service.

 ##About
 This little weekend project was actually started because I wanted to play a prank on my wife, so the code is quick and dirty without any refactoring, design patterns or best practices.
-It uses the [interception.dll](http://oblita.com/interception.html) c++ library to intercept keyboard input.
-See [here](https://gist.github.com/candera/1959219#file-interception-xy-cs) to see how to wrap the library with c#.
+It uses [SetWindowHookEx](http://www.pinvoke.net/default.aspx/user32.setwindowshookex) to install the hook and intercept keyboard input and [SendInput](http://www.pinvoke.net/default.aspx/user32.sendinput) to inject some Hodor into your life.
 Included folders are as follows:
  - CSharpHodor: a proof of concept console app
- - Hodor.Interception: the class library project that's just a c# wrapper for a c++ library interception.dll
+ - Hodor.Interception: the class library project that contains WinApiInputIntercept, class that's a Win Api wrapper
  - Hodor.Service: WCF service library in which the magic happens
- - Hodor.WinService: basically just a windows service which hosts the WCF service library
+ - Hodor.WinService: basically just a windows service which hosts the WCF service library(does not work because windows services don't catch keyboard events)
- - Hodor.Client: WPF application which is a client which I used to turn Hodorization on and off
+ - Hodor.Client: WPF application which is a client that is used to turn Hodorization on and off
+ - Hodor.ConsoleServiceHost: a console application that acts as host for the Hodor.Service WCF library
+ - Hodor.Scheduler: a console application that schedules the ConsoleServiceHost application to be started on user logon
+ - Hodor.ServiceInstaller: installer for the ConsoleServiceHost.
+Also triggers the scheduler at the end of installation.
+Needs to be run as administrator

 ##Quick How To
-For the interception.dll to be usable, interception library's core needs to be installed on the computer.
-According to the [author's site](http://oblita.com/interception.html),  install-interception.exe needs to be downloaded and installed from an admin command prompt.
-After you're done with the interception library, open the solution in Visual Studio(I used 2013, did not try other versions) and rebuild.
-This will generate /Hodor.WinService/bin/Debug folder and its content.
-Here, you will find a 64 bit InstallUtil.exe file.
-To install the windows service, you need to open Comman Prompt, go to /Hodor.WinService/bin/Debug folder and type:
-InstallUtil Hodor.WinService.exe.
-This will install the service, but will not start it.
-You can start it from the Computer Management app.
+*Note: I have tested the application only on a 64 bit Windows 7.*

+After building the solution in the Visual Studio, Hodor.ServiceInstaller folder will contain the installer for the service.
+It needs to be run as administrator.
+It will install Hodor.ConsoleServiceHost and schedule it to be started when the user logs on.